CVIU-CSU/TAFormer/README.md

 pip install kornia==0.5.8
 ```

-Note that replacing the appropriate packages with the given mmengine, mmcv and mmdet.
+Note that replacing mmengine, mmcv and mmdet in the environment directory lib/python3.8/site-packages with the given packages.

 ## Dataset Preparations